1EC4/cosc315p2/README.md

   Most of the exercise was relatively straight-forward to implement and test; however, one problem was how to implement and test the locks/monitors.
 Testing those required running the program at different settings and ensuring that the log output was consistent with the expectations.
-Implementation in Java was easily achieved using the `synchronized` keyword while in C, semaphores had to be implemented from scratch.
+Implementation in Java was easily achieved using the `synchronized` keyword while in C, semaphores doesn't guarantee synchronization between multiple resources as a built in feature.
+This required learning how C's semaphore library can be combined with a user created data structure to achieve the same task.

 **_TODO: Comment on the amount of effort and ease of coding the problem in different languages_**